httpyac/httpyac.github.io/docs/guide/scripting.md

 ![events](./scripting.svg)

+## Dynamic canceling current execution

+It is possible to interrupt the execution of the current HttpRegion directly.
+If a script exports a variable `$cancel`, the further execution of the current HttpRegion is canceled.

+<<< @../../examples/script/script_cancel.http{2 HTTP}

 ## Intellij Script

 Intellij Scripts are supported.
 An [Http client](https://www.jetbrains.com/help/idea/http-client-reference.html) and [response](https://www.jetbrains.com/help/idea/http-response-reference.html) object corresponding to the interface is created and are available in the script.